 We've spent the afternoon drying out gear and sails and packing them away knowing it will be cooler to do it on the boat in the breeze than sitting in a marina.
 We've been checking out the air conditioning and find it doesn't work as the seawater pump is not turning on.
 Sigh, sounds like another issue to solve when we get to the marina.
 Our time zone on the yacht is still UTC so once we arrive we will have to readjust to the local Atlantic time zone.

 Sean just 'had' to go up the mast to take some photos and FG looks terrific with the indigo blue water all around.
 He also got some video footage that, along with all our other footage taken en-route, will be edited into a nice memento of the passage for all of us.

 Next post should be about our arrival in St. Lucia.
 Stay tuned!

 05:00 Feelin' Good has crossed the finish line in St. Lucia after 15 days, 15 hours and traveling 2847 nm.
 She took care of her crew in style and grace and we lived like kings compared to others in the Rally.
 I'm so proud of team!
 We had the best crew of any yacht in the ARC and worked well together on the passage over the Atlantic.
 I know I speak for all of us when I say that we appreciate all of you at home following our journey and sending encouragement along the way.
 We couldn't have accomplished this without you cheering us on.

 Now we celebrate with some nice champagne and toast our Atlantic passage.
 Then, we sleep like zombies!

 The crew of the S/Y Feelin' Good signing off in Rodney Bay, St. Lucia

-Crewed by art, gustavo, roland, sean
+This passage was crewed by art, gustavo, roland and sean